washrafayoub/easy-web-app/examples/form-tutorial/README.md

 If you open the URL http://localhost:8888 in your browser therResult will look like this:
 ![form tutorial screen shot](https://raw.githubusercontent.com/ma-ha/easy-web-app/master/examples/form-tutorial/form_tutorial_1.png)

-Of course this form is not useful, because an action button is not defined.
+Of course this form is not very useful, because no action is defined.

 ## Action: Post data to a service
 The basic structure of the code is the same as above, we only need to modify the `plugInConfig`: